Mental Health Facilities in Georgia

 20 Mental Health Facilities in Georgia

-Unison Behavioral Health Child And Adolescents Clinic In Ware County - Waycross, GA
+Unison Behavioral Health - Waycross, GA

-Unison Behavioral Health Child And Adolescents Clinic In Ware County is a mental health facility in Waycross, GA, located at 1003 Mary Street, 31501 zip code.
-Unison Behavioral Health Child And Adolescents Clinic In Ware County offers Outpatient treatment and Telemedicine/telehealth.
-Unison Behavioral Health Child And Adolescents Clinic In Ware County provides Behavior modification, Activity therapy and Cognitive behavioral therapy to Children/adolescents and Young adults.
-Unison Behavioral Health Child And Adolescents Clinic In Ware County also supports Persons with co-occurring mental and substance use disorders and Children/adolescents with serious emotional disturbance.
-Some other services provided by Unison Behavioral Health Child And Adolescents Clinic In Ware County include Diet and exercise counseling, Suicide prevention services and Family psychoeducation.
+Unison Behavioral Health is a mental health facility in Waycross, GA, located at 1007 Mary Street, 31503 zip code.
+Unison Behavioral Health offers Telemedicine/telehealth and Outpatient treatment.
+Unison Behavioral Health provides Individual psychotherapy, Behavior modification and Trauma therapy to Adults, Young adults and Seniors 65 or older.
+Unison Behavioral Health also supports Persons with co-occurring mental and substance use disorders.
+Some other services offered by Unison Behavioral Health include Family psychoeducation, Intensive case management and Psychosocial rehabilitation services.

 Clayton Center Behavioral Health Children Young Adults And Families - Morrow, GA